This post may contain affiliate links. Please read my disclosure.

 - Don't want to buy two different cheeses?
 Just get shredded Mexican cheese.

 If you’ve tried this chicken enchilada skillet recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Chicken Enchilada Skillet